fbpx

-Segment 1 (updated Dec 2023)
+Segment 1 (updated Dec 2024)

 Approximately 6.5km long, 2-3 hours, poor condition.

 This segment starts in Scott’s Head and walks straight up the main road through the village.
-Clear blue/yellow marks lead you first onto a dirt track and later onto a narrow trail, which zigzags its way up towards the Kwabier Plateau.
+There’s a dirt track and later onto a narrow trail, which zigzags its way up towards the Kwabier Plateau.
 This section is currently quite overgrown in places but still not difficult to follow.
 Note that the original trail ends where a bridge (destroyed in 2015) used to pass to the far side of a ravine.
 Instead the trail turns steeply uphill using some ropes in places until you emerge at the top and are treated with a beautiful view down onto Scott’s Head.
 The trail then passes diagonally left across the plateau but is seriously overgrown with guava trees.
 Then you pass an old well and climb slightly to the high-point of this segment where there is a shelter.
 There is then a steep but very clear descent through the forest, emerging on a farm track.
 The trail continues straight down the track until it reaches the paved Galion road at a trail hut on a sharp bend.
 After turning right and passing on the road for about 500m, the trail takes another right onto a dirt track (many people miss this turning and walk down the road to Soufriere), and from there heads downhill all the way to the sulphur junction just below the sulphur springs where this segment ends.

-Segment 2 (updated July 2023)
+Segment 2 (updated Dec 2024)

-Segment 3 (updated July 2023)
+Segment 3 (updated Aug 2024)

 Starting at the top of the hill in Bellevue Chopin, the trail passes through the arch into the Chinese-style housing estate (re-housing scheme) and continues straight until the road turns into a farm track.
 Eventually the trail turns right off the farm track onto a good path which leads unbroken except by a couple of small ravines, all the way to the village of Giraudel.
 Blue/yellow marks lead through, and eventually up out the back of the village on a small track.
 The track eventually descends to a small farm gate, at which point the trail turns right onto a tiny track that descends steeply down to the river Claire.
 Finding the ascent on the far side of the river can be difficult.
 Before Hurricane Maria in 2017, the trail arrived at the river and crossed a bridge upstream of the trail on the far side.
-The trail now, however, arrives much further downstream, and passes up the river for about 10 minutes until two large boulders with faint blue/yellow marks on the top appear on the left.
-Up behind these boulders, the trail continues straight into the forest (do not follow the small track on the right that leads to a small shack) and makes its way up the side of the valley on a steep track all the way to the village of Morne Prosper.
+The trail now, however, arrives much further downstream, and passes up the river for about 10 minutes until two large boulders with faint blue/yellow marks on the top (now covered in vines) appear on the left.
+Up behind these boulders, the trail continues straight into the forest (do not follow the small track on the right that leads to a small farm shack) and makes its way up the side of the valley on a steep track all the way to the village of Morne Prosper.
 The trail turns right up the main road through Morne Prosper, almost immediately passing a tap, and turns to the north again, leading down a small track and onto a path that meanders through a few fields.
 A trail sign soon points onto the small, often muddy, trail that passes down to Wotten Waven, where this segment ends.

 Alternative route from Morne Prosper/Wotten Waven to the valley of desolation on the boiling lake trail: